What does snowboard insurance cover?

-A good snowboard travel insurance policy goes beyond the medical cover, cancellations and lost or stolen luggage coverage that you usually get with a standard policy – it should also cover you if:
+A good snowboard travel insurance policy should include more than the medical cover, cancellation, and lost or stolen baggage cover that you typically get with a standard policy.
+It could also cover you if:

 Even with a specialist snowboarding policy in place, make sure you read the terms and conditions carefully to understand any exclusions.
 Most policies won’t cover:

 - injuries while snowboarding under the influence of alcohol or drugs